Zul-Qarnain/CP_Note/STL-(vector).md

 ---

 This note is minimal and contains the most commonly used functions and patterns for `std::vector` in competitive programming.
-You can customize further as needed!